I Have Been teaching myself How to decorate Cookies with royal icing. It is so much easier Since I found the Royal Icing 101 Kit by Wilton.

 Decorate with Royal Icing.

-After baking, I froze them until it was time to decorate them.
+After baking, I froze the sugar cookies until it was time to decorate them.

 I mentioned earlier that as a beginner I had a really hard time figuring out the right consistency of Royal Icing.
 I realize that eventually you just know when it’s right.
 But that didn’t work for me initially.